vecnatechnologies/backbone-torso/README.md

 ```

 ### Philosophy
 You might have heard "convention over configuration" as a way to hide framework implementation and reduce code.
 Typically, if you have desires to do something that lies just over the edge of convention approaching the unconventional, those frameworks are a headache to get working.
 Torso is a how-to for "configuration using convention".
-The goal of Torso is to define some abstractions, [rules of thumb](/docs/RULES.md), and conventions that sit on top of an unopinionated framework like Backbone, that allows us to move quickly through the easy bits and flexibility to handle the edge cases.
-Think of Torso as more of a practiced martial art than a weapon to wield.
+The goal of Torso is to define some abstractions, [rules of thumb](/docs/RULES.md), and conventions that sit on top of an unopinionated framework like Backbone, which allows us to move quickly through the easy bits and still have the flexibility to handle the edge cases.

 To see this, let's examine a simple Backbone View:
 ``` js
 var basicView = Backbone.View.extend({